-Health Service
+Health Services

-The Health Service office, located in front of Litchfield Hall, provides full-time students with primary care and health education on a year-round basis.
-It is staffed by a doctor, nurse practitioner, nurse, and secretary.
-Office hours are Monday through Friday, 8 a.m. -4 p.m.
-Appointments are recommended for non-emergencies.
+The Health Services office, located in the Student Health & Wellness Center on the Midtown Campus, provides students with acute care and health education when classes are in session.
+It is staffed by a nurse practitioner, a registered nurse, and an administrative assistant.
+Office hours are Monday through Friday, 8 a.m. - 4 p.m.
+Appointments are strongly recommended.
 Changes in hours are reported to the Office of the Dean of Students, University Police, and the Office of Housing and Residence Life.